sSumankumari/Book-Recommender/README.md

 ## Deployment

-The app is deployed on Render.
-Visit [Book Recommendation App](https://get-recommend-book.onrender.com/) to access the live application.
+The app is deployed using Streamlit Share.
+Visit [Book Recommendation App](https://getrecommend-book.streamlit.app/) to access the live application.

 ## Getting Started